TheKabirat/Data-projects/README.md

 # Data-projects
 Call Center Performance Dashboard
-This interactive dashboard provides a comprehensive overview of call center operations, enabling real-time monitoring and historical analysis of key performance indicators (KPIs).
+This interactive dashboard provides a comprehensive overview of call center operations, enabling real-time monitoring and historical analysis of key performance indicators (KPIs).
 It assists supervisors and managers in making data-driven decisions to enhance efficiency and customer satisfaction.

 Tools Used:
 Power Bi